Do you want to run a fencing event? Here are the things you need to consider:

 More information about event licensing can be found here.

 All members of the competition organising team must be members (supporter membership is sufficient).
 Depending on the type of event participants may need to be members.
 All traditional fencing competitions require participants to hold compete licences, and recreational events require recreational (or starter) memberships.
 One-off ‘come and try’ sessions open to members of the public do not require participants to be members.

-If you are running certain types of ranking tournaments (for example BRCs) you must take entries through the BF event platform which also ensures that participants have the correct level of membership to enter.
+If you are running certain types of ranking tournaments (for example BRCs) you must take entries through the BF event platform which also ensures that participants have the correct level of membership to enter and the BF Ranking Levy is applied.
 If you are using an alternative types of event entry system you must make sure that you have the necessary GDPR policies and agreements in place to transfer and publish personal data.
 Unless your event is a come and try event, you must also make sure that all participants are members.
-There is a tool available which allows organisers to check valid memberships – contact firstname.lastname@example.org for more details.
+There is a tool available which allows organisers to check valid memberships – contact [email protected] for more details.

 If you are running a ranking event there is a requirement that the event is listed on the BF events system for a minimum period of time – see here for more info.

 You need to check that fencers are representing affiliated clubs.
 If you are using the membership platform to accept entries this is automatically done – if you are using a different system you should manually check your lists here.

 Unless you are running a local recreational event you will probably need to be aware of other competitions in the calendar.
 Check here.
 If you are scheduling a major event please contact the BF Calendar Coordinator through [email protected].

 Fencing competitions in the UK run under the auspices of British Fencing must adhere to a variety of policies and procedures.
 These are put in place by BF as the National Governing Body of the sport to help keep our sport safe and provide an appropriate quality environment that meets the needs of all participants – fencers, coaches and volunteers.